wxue/Fundamental-Matrix/README.md

 > This is a small project I practiced on [Professor Hua's](http://www.cs.stevens.edu/~ghua/) 2014 Spring [Computer Vision Class ](http://www.cs.stevens.edu/~ghua/ghweb/Teaching/CS558Spring2014.htm) at Stevens Institute of Technology.

+#### Corner Detection

+Load images and detect corners using the code from my [Corner Detection](https://github.com/wxue/Corner-Detection), which I improved here by adding local maximum.

+#### Extract Patches

+To extract patches (by 5*5), and form a descriptor simply by vectorizing the image pixel value in raster scan order.
+Store data in “Patches_left” and “Patches_right”.

+#### Get Fundamental Matrix

+* Make pairs and imply the corre2 function to evaluate the correlation, and select pairs with lager correlation.

+* Filter the pairs to make sure each point in one image only be paired with one point in another image.

+* Imply 8 point RANSAC 10 times as an example(30~50 would be better.
+I choose 10 only for running time sake).

+* Let the obtain fundamental matrix test all the paired points, evaluate its weights.

+* Use the obtained fundamental matrix to select the correlation pairs once again.

+* Run 8 point RANSAC again to get a better fundamental matrix.

 ### License

 The MIT License (MIT)